-Includes: Siblings who are not HLA-identical and all other blood-related relatives who have at least one HLA mismatch (e.g., parents, aunts, uncles, children, cousins, half-siblings).
-This includes haploidentical donors.
-The patient and donor will be allele-level mismatched at one or more loci (HLA-A, B, C, or DRB1).
+Includes: Siblings who are not HLA-identical and all other blood-related relatives who have at least one HLA mismatch (mismatch can be at the antigen or allele level) (e.g., parents, aunts, uncles, children, cousins, half-siblings).
+The recipient and donor will be antigen or allele level mismatched at 1 or more loci (HLA-A, B, C, or DRB1).

-Does not include: Adoptive parents/children or stepparents/children
+Does not include: Adoptive parents / children or stepparents / children.